rohit99336/laravel_JWT/README.md

-### I have implemented JWT Auth system in Laravel in this project, whose complete procedure is given here, by following this you can easily implement JWT in Laravel easily.
+### I have implemented JWT Auth system in Laravel in this project, whose complete procedure is given here, by following this you can easily implement JWT in Laravel easily

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="200"></a>
 </p>

 ## Learning Laravel